crickets-and-comb/bfb_delivery/docs/combine_route_tables.rst

 Usage
 -----

 You pass the filepaths of the optimized route tables to :code:`combine_route_tables`, along with any other optional arguments, and it will create a single workbook file with all the optimized routes combined.
-The tool then returns the filepath to that file so you can continue to work with it as needed (formatting and printing).
+The tool then returns the filepath to that file so you can continue to work with it as needed (formatting and printing, see :doc:`format_combined_routes </format_combined_routes>`).

 You must at least pass :code:`input_paths` to :code:`combine_route_tables`: